roangelo.net

 Grammar is (like) the setup for a game

-There are different kinds of rules in chess, e.g. the rule for moving the bishop is of a different kind from the rule for where to place the bishop when setting up the chessboard.
-Nonetheless both these are rules of grammar = rules for playing the game.
+There are different kinds of rules in chess, different kinds of grammatical propositions, e.g. the rule to follow when moving the bishop is of a different kind from the rule for which square to place the bishop on when setting up the chessboard.
+Nonetheless, both these are rules of grammar = rules of the game.
+But placing the bishop on the board is not playing the game; it is not a move in the game; moving the bishop is.
+'There are physical objects' is not a move in a (language) game; it is preparation for playing a game.

 'A is a physical object' is a piece of instruction which we give only to someone who doesn't yet understand either what 'A' means, or what 'physical object' means.
 Thus it is instruction about the use of words, and 'physical object' is a logical concept.
 (Like color, quantity, ...)
 And that is why no such proposition as: 'There are physical objects' can be formulated.
 (OC § 36)